Every Spider-Man comic, movie & game in Marvel’s Spider-Man 2 timeline

 Marvel’s Spider-Man 2 had been in the works for years, but fans of the complete timeline know there’s way more to the franchise than just two games.

 The game ended on a bittersweet note, with a plethora of teases and an ending that promised much to look forward to.

 Despite this, there’s still plenty of content that ties into Insomniac’s take on the wallcrawler.
 If you’re looking for a complete Marvel’s Spider-Man timeline, you’re going to have to set aside more than a couple of days.

 Marvel’s Spider-Man 2 timeline: Every comic, movie & game in chronological order

-Before Spider-Man 2 releases, you might want to replay everything so far, so here’s every comic, movie, and video game that ties into Marvel’s Spider-Man 2’s timeline.
+Here’s every comic, movie, and video game that ties into Marvel’s Spider-Man 2’s timeline.

 Marvel’s Spider-Man: Hostile Takeover

 Hostile Takeover is a prequel novel set just before the original game.
 It’s mostly focused on Spidey’s efforts to take down Kingpin, leading into the game’s opening sequence.

 There are a couple of notable additions to the game.
 For one, Spider-Man faces Blood Spider.
 The original comic Blood Spider was a mostly gag villain who had been trained by Taskmaster to emulate Spider-Man and was last seen getting beat up by Daredevil.

 On a grander level, the novel introduces an Insomniac version of Echo.
 She is still Kingpin’s adopted daughter in this universe, though this version believes Spider-Man killed her father.